jokamoto97/interface_paper/README.md

-# isusie_paper
+This directory contains all scripts necessary to reproduce the analysis from the paper "Priors for effective and efficient variable selection in causal gene fine-mapping" by Okamoto et al. The code and scripts are organized in the subdirectories corresponding to different sections in the paper.

-This repository contains the data and code to reproduce all analyses from the manuscript that introduces ISuSiE.
+Please contact xwen@umich.edu or jokamoto@umich.edu if you have any questions.